-Consistent with prior studies, myelosuppression was the most common adverse event with VAL-083 in both the recurrent GBM and adjuvant treatment setting at MD Anderson.
-In the 30 mg/m2/day starting dose cohort (the dose being studied in the GBM AGILE Study) five subjects have experienced a serious adverse event ("SAE") possibly related to VAL-083 in the recurrent group and one patient experienced a possible drug-related SAE in the newly-diagnosed adjuvant group.
+Consistent with prior studies, myelosuppression was the most common adverse event with VAL-083 in all three patient cohorts in our completed Phase 2 studies.
+In the 30 mg/m2/day starting dose cohort (the dose being studied in the GBM AGILE Study) five subjects experienced a serious adverse event ("SAE") possibly related to VAL-083 in the recurrent group and one patient experienced a possible drug-related SAE in the newly-diagnosed adjuvant group.

-In the newly-diagnosed first-line study completed at SYSUCC, three subjects experienced an SAE possibly related to VAL-083.
+In the newly-diagnosed first-line Phase 2 study three subjects experienced an SAE possibly related to VAL-083.
 Multiple treatment cycles of VAL-083 at the 30 mg/m2/day dose in combination with standard radiation treatment (2 Gray/day, 5 days/week) were shown to be generally safe and well-tolerated.

-VAL-083 Fast Track Designation
+VAL-083 and Fast Track Designations